gyus-e/Tirocinio/README.md

 ## (Optional) Edit the configuration
 You can change the values of the variables in the file `config.py` to your liking.

+## Add the context documents
+Delete the placeholder documents in the `documents` folder and replace them with the documents that will provide the context for the LLM's responses.
+Supported formats are: `.txt|.json|.pdf`

 ## Run the script
 - `python main.py`